 With student protests, planned anarchy, university sit-ins, the attack on the Royal cavalcade, we have attempted revolution on our streets once again.

 There are legitimate arguments on both sides here.
 It is necessary to divide the issues from the vitriolic protests that were carried out in response.
 Charlie Brooker, as ever, does a neat line on those happenings (c.
 54 mins onwards).
 But perhaps I can offer a snippet of my own.

-Private Education, Gratis
+Private education, Gratis

-Teaching Models and Research Models: England vs. Switzerland
+Teaching models and research models: England vs. Switzerland

 Let’s take an alternative university system to our own: the Swiss.
-Tuition fees in Geneva are affordable – cheap, even – and they work as a flat enrolment fee.
+Tuition fees in Geneva are very affordable – cheap, even – and they work as a flat enrolment fee.
 Students pay per semester and can take as many or as few courses as they wish.

 Here in the UK, students lumbered with PhD students as course tutors often feel disillusioned or cut short.
-With the rise of fees, the student-turned-customer will feel more entitled to the higher echelons (I sympathise to some degree because the tutor of my first undergraduate class was a major influence in everything I have gone on to do).
+With the rise of fees, the student-turned-customer will feel more entitled to the big names.
+(I sympathise here because the tutor of my first undergraduate class was a major influence in everything I have gone on to do).

 Scotland, a nation with some excellent institutions and a long culture of generosity, will no doubt feel the painful blow of change to come soon.
 The free-market American system has shown how much the cost of the highest value degree can be, and it is a sobering thought that Oxford and Cambridge bow in deference to a number of major US institutions in several World League tables.
 The Browne Review might even have brought us that system.
 We have been spared it for now.

-Should 50% of young people be going to university to study whatever pop-culture subject that can be dreamed up?
+Should 50% of young people attend university to study pop-culture subjects?
 Should universities aim to shrink before they grow?
-Should we see the post-92 universities revert back to polytechnics and practical skills-based colleges?
-Should academic departments be required to offer courses in career-related disciplines?
-Morevoer, with increasing numbers taking the ‘career’ decision to stay on for Masters courses in recent years while employment prospects have remained slim, should it be postgraduates that face the brunt of the rise rather than undergraduates?
+Should we see the post-92s revert back to polytechnics and practical skills-based colleges?
+Should academic departments be compelled to offer courses in career-related disciplines?
+Or, with increasing numbers opting for further study while employment prospects remain slim, should it be postgraduates that face the brunt of the rise?

 I think it is wrong to saddle young people with £25,000 worth of debt before they have even set foot in adult life.

 Alternatively, UK students could take their language learning more seriously and take their degrees in Europe, where, even with accommodation costs, they may find it a considerably cheaper prospect.
 Although Switzerland was a very difficult time, I can only promote a system that combines creativity, innovation, efficiency, professionalism, and multiculturalism.